Honoring Neema — making sure no one walks alone

 Neema (pink) walks with her Lositeti building team in April 2025.

-As a result, Cleo, our Health and Evaluation Manager, will begin conducting educational classes on women’s health, and we have implemented a ‘calling tree’ for support.
-We have always believed that not every challenge comes as an opportunity, but you can extract one from every obstacle, and we resolved to honor Neema’s legacy.
-The women took the moment to see themselves through her choices and made a promise to her legacy to choose differently.
+As a result of Neema’s passing, Cleo, our Health and Evaluation Manager, answered questions about Neema’s journey, how her disease appeared out of nowhere and how it had taken her so quickly.
+As a result of this, Cleo will begin conducting educational classes on women’s health.
+We have implemented a ‘calling tree’ for support, giving women options on available branches of support.
+We have always believed that not every challenge comes as an opportunity, but you can extract one from every obstacle, and we are resolved to honor Neema’s legacy.
+The women took the moment to see themselves through her choices and made a promise to her memory to choose differently.

 Sharing sweat, labor and love binds them together, building trust and banishing hardship.
 The solution manifests as water, but the true transformation comes from the fellowship they share — from the revelation that there is no such thing as ‘alone.’